 To cut the long story short, we should not repeat the same mistake come August 2017.
 Those of us in opposition should ask: why do we want Jubilee out of power?
 The answer is, simply due to its gross incompetence, impunity and daylight rape of our economy through runaway corruption.

 The next question we should ask is: who among the opposition bigwigs has shown consistency in the fight against these vices, in the past, and continues to do so?
 After answering this particular question, that is the person we want at the top of any opposition Super Alliance.

-Many power sharing structures have been bandied around lately, both in mainstream and social media, with various opposition figures at the top of the much talked about NASA.
-Some of the reasons being given in support of key opposition figures, as possible flag bearers, are too lame.
-You hear things like “acceptable across the political divide!” and “likable!”
+Many power-sharing structures have been bandied around lately, both in mainstream and social media, with various opposition figures at the top of the much talked about NASA.
+Some of the reasons being given in support of key opposition figures, as possible flag bearers are too lame.
+You hear things like “acceptable across the political divide!” and “likeable!”

 Good people, let’s be brutally honest for once.
 The only person who fits the bill as per the above description is Raila Amolo Odinga.
 He absolutely towers over his opposition comrades like a colossus.
 The others have some more years to prove their political mettle, and they can actually make good future presidents.

 Besides, we all deserve a Raila presidency in this lifetime, so that we can have a chance to hold him accountable, using the same standards that he has set against others.
-His presidency is also likely to be be a sure way of exorcising the demons of the never -ending animosity between Kenya’s main political antagonists: the Luo and Kikuyu communities.
+His presidency is also likely to be a sure way of exorcising the demons of the never-ending animosity between Kenya’s main political antagonists: the Luo and Kikuyu communities.

 A Raila presidency is likely put to rest the bitterness exhibited by a large section of the Kenyan populace, who feel that he has been unfairly cheated out of his presidential victory twice.
 Kenya needs a Raila presidency for any meaningful healing of political animosities in the country to take place.